Four limit cycles in three-dimensional Lotka-Volterra competitive systems with classes 28, 30 and 31 in Zeemans classification via automatic search: Abstract

 \section{Abstract}

-Four limit cycles are constructed for both classes 30 and 31 in Zeeman's classification, together with the results in \cite{GY2009} for class 27, \cite{w} for classes 28 and 29 and \cite{YP} for class 26 which indicate that for each class among classes 26$-$31, there exist at least four limit cycles.
+Four limit cycles are constructed for classes 28, 30 and 31 in Zeeman's classification, together with the results in \cite{GY2009} for class 27, \cite{w} for class 29 and \cite{YP} for class 26 which indicate that for each class among classes 26$-$31, there exist at least four limit cycles.
 This gives a partial answer to a problem proposed in \cite{Ho} as well as in \cite{YP}.

 Keywords: Lotka-Volterra, competitive systems, Zeeman's classification, four limit cycles